Azure-For-Everyone/techorama-2022/README.md

 ![Publish branch](./images/4-publish.png)

-Once published, and comitted our fix, we can go ahead an make a pull request (PR) to the remote branch.
+Once published, and committed your fix, we can go ahead an make a pull request (PR) to the remote branch.
 Select the PR icon on the top.

 ![Create PR](./images/5-createpr.png)